 The Directors are confident that Cafédirect’s pioneering history will be preserved and show renewal in its ability to be successful and show true leadership in delivering social change.

-The directors are pleased to report that, despite the loss position, £556,094 (2016: £552,400) was invested in the growers and their communities via Fairtrade premiums and the Cafédirect Producers’ Foundation.
-Supporting the core costs of the Cafédirect Producers’ Foundation has enabled them to continue to deliver programmes with growers funded by third parties and to leverage an increased amount of 3rd party funding for their charitable activities with growers.
+During 2018 £781,968 (2017: £771,068) was invested in the growers and their communities via Fairtrade premiums, Organic Premiums and its charitable foundation - Producers Direct.
+Supporting the core costs of Producers Direct enabled them to continue to deliver programmes with growers funded by third parties and to leverage an increased amount of 3rd party funding for their charitable activities with growers.
 Cafédirect’s return to profitability has led to a shared hope of doing more to support smallholder farmers with longer term, and more ambitious projects being discussed to improve the company’s impact.

 Total stock at the year-end was £3.0m (2017: £2.9m); debtors were £2.0m (£2017 £2.0m) and creditors less than 1 year (excluding overdraft) were £1.1m (2017: £1.6m).